ArduPilot/ardupilot_wiki/dev/source/docs/turnkey-companion-computer-solutions.rst

 Full list can be `found here <https://www.dronotique.fr/docs/alfonce-remote-gateway/gestion-des-appareils-photos-et-cameras/modeles-dappareils-photos-et-de-cameras-supportes/>`__

-You can also read the full `documentation <https://www.dronotique.fr/docs/alfonce-remote-gateway/>`__ to discover full functionnalities
+You can also read the full `documentation <https://www.dronotique.fr/docs/alfonce-remote-gateway/>`__ to discover full functionalities

-By defaut it installed on a OrangePi Zero 2 + H5, but it could be integrated on a lot of supported nano computers or servers!
+By default it installed on a OrangePi Zero 2 + H5, but it could be integrated on a lot of supported nano computers or servers!

 XBStation - Platform For Internet Drone Base On Real Time 4G/5G Connectivity
 ============================================================================